 19. See Footnote 17.

 20. Sefer Yisroel V’hazemanim, Siman 79.
 He also notes that Shavuos is celebrated on the same day as the locals.

 22. Including Shavuos.

 23. The following westbound flight poses a fascinating shaila.
 China Airlines Flight #5 in the winter, leaves Los Angeles at 1:55 p.m. on Friday, arriving in Taipei, Taiwan on Motzai Shabbos at 8:35 p.m.
 On this flight, one departs on Friday afternoon and lands Motzai Shabbos!
-When the sun goes down, or when one crosses the Dateline, whichever comes first, it is Shabbos at 37,000 feet for several hours, until one crosses the dateline into “Motzai Shabbos” or it gets dark.
-If a person is not mechalel Shabbos on the plane, since he does not take off or land on Shabbos, there are svaros to be matir this flight.
+When the sun goes down, or when one crosses the Dateline, whichever comes first, it is Shabbos at 37,000 feet for several hours, until one crosses the Dateline into “Motzai Shabbos” or it gets dark.
+Since he does not take off or land on Shabbos, if a person is not mechalel Shabbos on the plane, there are svaros to be matir this flight.
 Nonetheless, the consensus of the poskim is to avoid taking this flight and skipping most of Shabbos (see Igros Moshe O.C.
 3:96).

 24. See Footnote 17.